 It is easy to understand the optical axis in an optical system.
 It is the line going through the center of the curvature of all the refractive surfaces.
 But, in the human eye, an asymmetrical optical system, the surfaces of the cornea and the crystalline lens are not actually aligned.
 Some degree of tilt and some distance of decentration occur.
 Therefore, the eye doesn’t really have an optical axis, Dr. Artal mentioned.

-The optical axis is only a theoretical concept which applies best to eye models and schematic eye where the refractive surfaces are centered with respect to one another.
+The optical axis is only a theoretical concept that applies best to eye models and schematic eyes where the refractive surfaces are centered with respect to one another.